SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 **Error handling** is important for a number of reasons:

 - It makes our application more user-friendly, as we can format the error in a proper way
-  * we can also make it easier for the user to contact a help center
+  * we can also make it easier for the user to contact a help center when a problem occurs

--
+- Developers benefit from code that is easier to debug and maintain

+- It ensures that our application will **continue to run**, without fatal crashes

 There are several things that we can do to improve the **user experience** in moments like this: